CodeBy-Ayush/EfficientPageReplacementSimulator/README.md

 Ensure you have the following installed before running the application:

 - 🐍 Python 3.x
-- 📦 pip (Python package installer)
+- 📦 pip (Python packages installer)

 ---